Mr-MRF-Dev/SmartClass-Embedded-System-Project/CONTRIBUTING.md

 ## Code Style

 - Use TypeScript and follow the existing code style.
-- Run `npm run lint` to check for linting errors.
+- Run `bun run lint` to check for linting errors.
 - Use descriptive names for components, functions, and variables.

 ## Issues